tanhauhau/tanhauhau.github.io/content/blog/hydrating-text-content/index.md

 A [comment node](https://developer.mozilla.org/en-US/docs/Web/API/Comment) sits in between 2 text nodes, nicely separate the boundary of the 2 text nodes.

-As you could expect, this time round, there's no more hydration error.
+As you could expect, this time around, there's no more hydration error.

 The initial DOM provided 2 text nodes as React would expect, and [React would skip comment nodes and only hydrate element nodes and text nodes](https://github.com/facebook/react/blob/1a6d8179b6dd427fdf7ee50d5ac45ae5a40979eb/packages/react-dom/src/client/ReactDOMHostConfig.js#L703-L709).